-Serious mistakes are those which would cause imminent or direct danger; including the driving technique or basic control not up to the stipulated standard of the Transport Department.
-The driving test system being strict and fair, and if a candidate commits one or more serious mistakes in a driving test, it will be regarded as a fail.
+Serious mistakes are those which would cause imminent or direct danger, as well as a candidate's driving technique or basic control not being up to the stipulated standard of the Transport Department.
+The driving test system being strict and fair, if a candidate commits one or more serious mistakes in a driving test, he / she will be considered to have failed in the test.

-If a candidate commits minor mistakes against a certain item for three times or more, these mistakes will be accumulated to form a serious mistake and the test will be regarded as a fail.
+If a candidate commits minor mistakes against a certain item for three times or more, these mistakes will accumulated to form a serious mistake and he / she will be considered to have failed in the test.